DJ LeMahieu Player Props: Yankees vs. Angels

 DJ LeMahieu At The Plate

-- LeMahieu is batting .231 with 15 doubles, two triples, seven home runs and 25 walks.
+- LeMahieu has 15 doubles, two triples, seven home runs and 25 walks while hitting .234.

-- LeMahieu is batting .381 during his last games and is riding a six-game hitting streak.
+- LeMahieu is batting .444 during his last outings and is on a seven-game hitting streak.

+- In 26.3% of his games this season, LeMahieu has notched at least one RBI.
+In six of those games (7.5%) he recorded more than one RBI.

-- In 26 of 79 games this year, he has scored, and four of those games included multiple runs.
+- In 26 of 80 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.